Bacon and Eggs across America.

 A sight you don't want to see: I snapped my chain trying to stand on my pedals and go up a steep climb.
 A $51 dollar Uber ride got me to a bicycle shop. |

-He offered to give me a lift to the top; and I was tempted, I admit.
-But there’s no sense trying to ride across the USA, if you’re going to wimp out every time it gets hard.
-Sure enough, up I went for the next few miles – and then I flew into Bennington, feeling strong.
-There were several times on this trip, where I would get up to such high speeds, that my hands would get tired of holding down my brake levers.
+He offered to give me a lift to the top.
+I was tempted, I admit.
+But there’s no sense trying to ride across the country, if you’re going to wimp out every time it’s a little hard.
+Sure enough, up I went for the next few miles – and then I flew into Bennington, feeling like a young man.
+Like I was 60!

 At my age you know life is short.
 I always find these roadside memorials touching. |